devmsrajput/DBMS/README.md

 + **Multivalued attribute:** Here we represent data in seperate Table.
 (Double ellipse)
 + **Composite attribute:** Here we represent data in seperate column.
 (Single ellipse)
-+  **Stored and Derived attribute:** From stored attributes we get derived attribute especially at runtime, from DOB we calculate age.
++  **Stored and Derived attributes:** From stored attributes we get derived attribute especially at runtime, from DOB we calculate age.
 (Stored: Single ellipse, derived: dotted ellipse)
 +  **Descriptive attributes:** Instead of relating to entity sets, it relates with relationships.